SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system.md

    <br>

-7. The pencil icon in the customer section allows you to change the customer and project associated with this job.
-When clicked, you can select a different customer and project to attach to this job.
+7. The pencil icon in the customer section allows changing the customer and project associated with this job.
+When clicked, select a different customer and project to attach to this job.

    <br>